InvaderZim62/Labyrinth/README.md

 To create the panels, I use an algorithm to fit rectangular boxes between the "holes", moving from top left to bottom right, until the entire board is covered.
 Normally, the panels are clear, but this is what it looks like if I use different colors.
-Even though the uncovered area around the holes is square-shaped, it still looks good when the marble falls through.
+Even though the uncovered areas around the holes are square-shaped, it still looks good when the marble falls through.

 ![Labyrinth panels](https://github.com/InvaderZim62/Labyrinth/assets/34785252/c9168296-514a-4a0f-a8e7-c71d99b04212)